- Getting Students Started with the ManageBac App

 - Private Message: Private messages are only visible to teachers and message authors.
 All replies will be private as well.

-Once you are finished, click Add Message to post the message to the selected Year Groups and to notify the respective members.
+Once you are finished, click Create Discussion to post the discussion to the selected Year Groups and to notify the respective members.

 Tip 5: Use the Parents Association for Parent Only Communication